SankethBK/diaryvault/README.md

 🌟 **If you like what we're building, please consider starring our repository on GitHub to show your support.
 It means a lot to us!** ⭐

+## Key Features

+1. Rich text editor with support for images, audio and videos
+2. Your data is securely preserved on your Google Drive / Dropbox account, ensuring complete ownership and privacy
+3. Sync data between multiple devices
+4. Notes can be organized by attaching tags
+5. Notes can be exported to text files and PDF files
+6. Secure your notes with PIN and Fingerprint lock
+7. Daily reminder notifications to stay on track with writing
+8. Multiple Themes and languages

 ### Features Planned for Future Releases

-* Adding OneDrive and Nextcloud as cloud backup sources.
+- Add OneDrive and Nextcloud as cloud backup sources.
-* Add support for embedding audio files in rich text editor
+- Add support for embedding audio files in the rich text editor.
-* A simple todolist within the rich text editor
+- Implement a simple to-do list within the rich text editor.
-* Support for embedding audio files
-* Organizing notes in the form of folders
+- Organize notes using smart folders.
+- Add support for stickers within the editor.

 ### Multi-Language Support

 DiaryVault is available in multiple languages.
 Following is the status of translation to different languages

 [English](https://github.com/SankethBK/diaryvault/blob/master/lib/l10n/intl_en.arb) is the primary language